paulbroek/gcloud-utils/docs/README.md

 ## 6 Billing

-**These steps are important to keep your Compute Engine costs low**
+***These steps are important to keep your Compute Engine costs low***

 Some things to set up:

 - Export billing to BigQuery.
 Follow: https://cloud.google.com/billing/docs/how-to/export-data-bigquery-setup
-- Basically go to console.cloud.google.com -> Billing -> Billing export, and select one of three (currently I use middle option: `detailed usage cost`)
+- Basically go to console.cloud.google.com ⟶ Billing ⟶ Billing export, and select one of three (currently I use middle option: `detailed usage cost`)

 Things to be aware of: